 |Qualifications||M.B.B.S., MB.B.Ch.B., B.D.S., B.Ch.D., Pharm.B, B.SC|

-You must be a Science student for you to study Radiography in Nigeria Universities, and that’s can only be possible if you meet admission requirements.
-This page literally covers answers to questions related to O level and A-level admission requirement.
+You must be a Science student for you to be able to study Radiography in Nigeria Universities, and that can only be possible if you meet admission requirements.
+This page literally covers answers to questions related to WAEC, JAMB and A-level admission requirements.

 - The required documents for admission into Nigeria universities